james-d-elliott/inittmpl/README.md

 ## Building

-Building this tool is simple:
+Like everything else with this tool, building is simple:

 ```shell
 git clone https://github.com/james-d-elliott/inittmpl.git